Intelligence Analysis Image

 The program consists of five courses.
 You can take one of these online courses per semester, in sequence.
 They take approximately 18 months to complete.

-Students usually log into the course at least three times a week.
-They spend 7-12 hours per week in discussions, readings, exercises, and assignments.
+You will log into the course at least three times a week and spend 7-12 hours per week in discussions, readings, exercises, and assignments.

 Upcoming intake